 Prior to this offering, there was no public market for our common stock.
 Future sales of substantial amounts of common stock in the public market, or the perception that such sales may occur, could adversely affect the market price of our common stock.
-Although we have applied to have our common stock listed on the NYSE American, we cannot assure you that there will be an active public market for our common stock.
+Although our common stock has been approved for listing on the NYSE American, we cannot assure you that there will be an active public market for our common stock.

-Following the closing of this offering, based on the number of shares of our common stock outstanding as of the date of this prospectus and assuming (i) the issuance of 3,333,334 shares of common stock in this offering, and (ii) no exercise of the underwriters' option to purchase additional shares, we will have an aggregate of approximately 11,523,637 shares of common stock outstanding.
+Following the closing of this offering, based on the number of shares of our common stock outstanding as of the date of this prospectus and assuming (i) the issuance of 3,375,000 shares of common stock in this offering, and (ii) no exercise of the underwriters' option to purchase additional shares, we will have an aggregate of approximately 11,571,497 shares of common stock outstanding.